scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 For the sake of completeness, this paragraph briefly mentions some of these transition mechanisms and extensions.

 ## Transition mechanisms {#transition-mechanisms}
-As we presented in {{I-D.dekater-scion-overview}}, incremental deployability is a strong component of SCION's design.
+As presented in {{I-D.dekater-scion-overview}}, incremental deployability is a strong component of SCION's design.
 It comprises transition mechanisms that allow partial deployment and coexistence with existing protocols.
 These mechanisms require different levels of changes in existing systems, and have different maturity levels (from research to production).
 Rather than describing how each mechanism works, this document provides a short summary of each approach, focusing on its functions and properties, as well as on how it reuses, extends or interacts with existing protocols.